DECEMBER 15, 2022

 - Fetch the list of products, i.e. “Minutes bundles”, as the main action required for adding funds to a user account;

-- Check if a user’s Apple ID is allowed to make purchases and whether this ID corresponds to the region where the paid content is provided by the app;
+- Check if a user’s Apple ID is allowed to make purchases and whether this ID has an App Store connect to the region where the paid content is provided by the app;

 - Provide a consistent purchase flow, prone to network errors and disconnects.